-After trawling through the internet for hours with no success I had just about given up and went out for a walk with our dog to get some fresh air.
+After trawling through the internet for hours with no success I had just about given up on the idea and went out for a walk with our dog to get some fresh air.

 While walking I literally had a eureka moment when I nearly tripped over a piece of fallen oak.

-Intriguingly I started to scrape away at the rotten bits with my hands and realised it was solid underneath and I could picture what it would look all cleaned up with some hard work and sisal.
-I thought if I cant find a nice scratching tree I will make my own, it would be unique as no one else had it only me.
+Intriguingly I took it home started to scrape away at the rotten bits and realised it was solid underneath and I could picture what it would look like all cleaned up with some hard work.

-I worked on the oak on and off for about about 5 weeks start to finish with many mistakes and blisters learning the hard way and I asked the hubby to help me when I got stuck or lost hope but I made it and I loved it.
+I worked on the oak on and off for about about 5 weeks start to finish with many mistakes, blisters and learning the hard way, I asked the hubby to help me when I got stuck or lost hope but I made it and I loved it.

-Over the next while I was getting endless lovely coments on my first ever scratch tree creation and the siamese absolutly love it, people kept saying your so talented and you should start a small business making them, at first I thought people were just being kind and I shrugged it off, but then people started asking me to make them one too.
+I started getting endless lovely coments on my first ever scratch tree creation and the Scampers the siamese absolutly loves it, people kept saying your so talented and you should start a small business making them, at first I thought people were just being kind and I shrugged it off, but then people started asking me to make them one too.

 With spare time on my hands I thought about what people had said to me previously about making scratch trees for others and in Dec 2017 I launched Sophisticated Scratch with the help of my husband.

 So here I am sharing my art with you, I hope you love it as much as I do